Online Rock Mixing – Powerful, punchy sound for your track

 – Body: 200–400 Hz

-– We avoid low-end muddiness below 100 Hz (that belongs to the bass).
+– We avoid low-end muddiness below 100 Hz, which is reserved for the bass.

 Can I send you a guitar track to mix without a full band?

-Sure!
-Whether it's a single track, a demo, or a complete production – we'll mix exactly what you need.
-We also create guitar stems or vocal+guitar mixes cleanly and in keeping with the genre.
+Absolutely.
+Whether it’s a single track, a demo, or a full production, we’ll mix exactly what you need.
+We can also deliver clean guitar stems or vocal-and-guitar mixes that stay true to the genre.